 Linda has now completed courses with the Canine Behaviour Centre and the Institute of Pet Behaviour Consultants as well as graduating from Plumpton College with a certificate in Understanding the Domestic Dog.

 In 2005 Linda was accepted as a member of the Association of Pet Dog Trainers and as an associate member of the British Institute of Professional Pet Dog Trainers, this became a full membership in 2008.
+Linda retired from the APDT in 2021.

 Paula ISCP.DIP.CANINE-PRAC. qualified as a Canine Behaviour Practitioner through the International School of Canine Psycology & Behaviour.